 Now if your cooker isn't heating up, the problem is usually going to be with a blown or faulty element.
 You'll also know if there is a problem with your existing element if you see bright spots or uneven patches while the cooker is in use.
 Now most elements are fitted from the front of the cooker, which means that you can work on built-in cookers like this one with it remaining in-situ so you want actually need to remove it from its cavity.

 Before you start the aforementioned work though, you will need to make sure that the cooker is switched off at the wall.
 Now there will be a switch in the general vicinity of the cooker, or if you can't see it have a look in one of the units, but do make sure it is switched off or otherwise you may electrocute yourself.

-Now I just need to remove this front panel here.
-It's held in place by four Torx head screws.
+Now I just need to remove this front panel here, it's held in place by four Torx head screws.
 The element itself is held in place by three screws, so I'm just going to remove them as well.
 I can now just take the element out, the old one just like that, and lay it to rest there.
 It's a pretty simple set-up of the wires, just live, neutral and earth, but I'm just going to take a photo just to be double sure that I wire in the new element in exactly the same way.
-Now I can just remove these clips.
-If they are a bit tight you can just use some pliers.
-And do make sure to pull on the clips rather than the wires themselves.
+Now I can just remove these clips, if they are a bit tight you can just use some pliers, make sure to pull on the clips rather than the wires themselves.

 To fit the new element I just need to wire it in, fix it to the back panel and the re-attach all the panels and the door, and I'm all done.